EPCCed/eidf-docs/docs/services/s3/tutorial.md

 !!!
 Important "Virtual directories are virtual!"

-    Keep in mind that an S3 service offers 'flat' object store with each bucket holding objects each with a unique key.
+    Keep in mind that an S3 Service offers 'flat' object store with each bucket holding objects each with a unique key.
 This is why the term 'virtual directories' is used, the use of prefixes mimic directories but are not actual directories!

 Run the following commands, but omit the trailing slashes: